oscarmoraperez/micro-services/README.md

 # Java Mentoring Program: Micro services

-This maven-based project contains the exercises defined in the 'spring-mvc' module of Java Mentoring program.
+This maven-based project contains an example of multiple microservices ecosystem with monitoring capabilities (with graphana / prometheus) on a kubernetes cluster.

 0) To run the project one have the following options: